lospec/pixel-editor/README.md

 - Selections
     - New selection tool
-    - New canvas layer above the drawing layer
+    - New currentLayer.canvas layer above the drawing layer
     - Move when click and drag
-    - Merge with canvas when click outside
+    - Merge with currentLayer.canvas when click outside

 - Copy/paste
     - Add as selection